 There are currently two toilet facilities available in the Park:

 - Toilets adjacent to the Walled Garden (No 3 on map), include a disabled toilet.

 - Changing Places toilet next to Pets Corner entrance.
 To use this complete a Changing Places Key Application Request Form (pdf)

 There are opportunities available for people who want to volunteer at the Town Park.
 Town Park volunteer leaflet (pdf)

 Come and join the volunteers helping out with gardening work at the Town Park.
 No previous experience is necessary – just an interest in working outdoors and plenty of enthusiasm is required.
 Tools, equipment and training are provided and in some cases, travel expenses can be paid for.
 Town Park volunteer events are listed on the events calendar

 - Town Park Users Group

-If you are interested in making a positive contribution towards the ongoing management and development of the Park ;then why not join the Town Park Users Group?
+If you are interested in making a positive contribution towards the ongoing management and development of the Park, then why not join the Town Park Users Group?
 The group meets every quarter.
 New members are always welcome.
-Please contact Mike Ruocco on 01279 425595 or email:email@example.com for more information.
+Please contact Mike Ruocco on 01279 425595 or email email@example.com.
 Town Park user group meetings are listed on the events calendar

 - Pets' Corner - volunteers and friends of Pets' Corner

 Pets' Corner offers many volunteering opportunities including working with the animals, helping with events, in the gift shop or becoming a Friend of Pets' Corner.
 Volunteering can be for a few hours or a whole day and the Friends welcome new members over 18.
 Please contact Pauline Neate on 01279 422790 for further details.